tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 }
 ```

-Using the Naive Algorithm, an input vector $\mathbf{G}$ to the IPP, of size $n = 256$, costs the verifier at least $508$
+Using the naive algorithm, an input vector $\mathbf{G}$ to the IPP, of size $n = 256$, costs the verifier at least $508$
 multiplications.
 If $n = 1024$, the cost is $2044$.
 This excludes all the other computations the verifier has to compute.

 **Optimized Algorithms**

-There are at least four competing algorithms that optimize computation of the coefficients $\{ s_i \}$.
-Each one is much
+At least four competing algorithms  optimize computation of the coefficients $\{ s_i \}$.
+Each one is much better than
-better than the naive algorithm, with some reducing the verification cost by 40%.
+the naive algorithm, with some reducing the verification cost by 40%.

 The basic optimization strategy is based on the observation that every coefficient has at least one common factor with
 $2^{k-1}- 1$ other coefficients, two common factors with $2^{k-2}-1$ other coefficients, three common factors with